NLTGCR: A class of Nonlinear Acceleration Procedures based on Conjugate Residuals: Abstract

 \section{Abstract}

 This paper develops a new class of nonlinear acceleration algorithms based on extending conjugate residual-type procedures from linear to nonlinear equations.
 The main algorithm has strong similarities with Anderson acceleration as well as with inexact Newton methods - depending on which variant is implemented.
-We prove theoretically and verify experimentally, on a variety of problems from simulation experiments to deep learning applications, that our method is a powerful accelerated iterative algorithm.
+We prove theoretically and verify experimentally, on a variety of problems from simulation experiments to deep learning applications, that our method is a powerful accelerated iterative algorithm. {The code is available at \url{https://github.com/Data-driven-numerical-methods/Nonlinear-Truncated-Conjugate-Residual}}.

 \begin{AMS} 65F10, 68W25, 65F08, 90C53 \end{AMS}